BattMoTeam/BattMo/Documentation/json.rst

 The interface input data gives the specification of the chemical reaction occuring there.
 In particular, we find the definition of open circuit potential (:code:`openCircuitPotential`).
-As mentioned :ref:`above<note-on-future-function-support>`, we plan to include support for tabulated and string data input for functions.
+As mentioned :ref:`above<note-on-future-function-support>`, we plan to include support for tabulated and string input for functions.

 .. literalinclude:: ../Utilities/JsonSchemas/Interface.schema.json